vmware/container-service-extension/docs/cse3_1/CSE_UI_PLUGIN.md

 * Navigate back to the landing page using the top navigation bar
 * Download the cluster's kube config (to be used with `kubectl`) using the button on the right of the cluster name.
 * View cluster information. **Info** section contains cluster-specific details, while **Details** section contains VCD/CSE details.
 * Add new worker nodes to Native clusters.
-Removing worker nodes from native clusters is not supported in Kubernetes Container Clusters UI Plugin 1.0.3
+Removing worker nodes from native clusters is not supported in Kubernetes Container Clusters UI plugin 1.0.3

 ---

 ## Known Issues

-**Creating a cluster using Kubernetes Container Clusters UI Plugin as system administrator in a large-scale VCD (many orgs, org vdcs, networks, etc) will fail**
+**Creating a cluster using Kubernetes Container Clusters UI plugin as system administrator in a large-scale VCD (many orgs, org vdcs, networks, etc) will fail**

 When trying to create cluster as a system administrator user, datagrids in cluster create wizard will fail to load, preventing cluster creation.
 (Error will be an extension timeout error).
 This is because plugin 1.0.3 is not optimized to fetch VCD entities (orgs, ovdcs, networks, etc) at large scale (Tested in an environment with 80+ orgs/ovdcs/networks).
 The request will overload CSE Server and fail to complete.